Battle of Cape Passaro: Guevara's arrival and retreat

 Francisco Grimau's galleys, taking advantage of favourable winds, escaped to Palermo.
 The Spanish ships which managed to escape were, besides the seven galleys, five ships of the line and six frigates.
-The 64-gun Santa Isabel, under Captain Andrea Reggio, was pursued all through the night and surrendered the next morning to Rear Admiral George Delaval.
+The 64-gun Santa Isabel, under Captain Andrés Reggio, was pursued all through the night and surrendered the next morning to Rear Admiral George Delaval.
 The British, in contrast, sustained trifling damage with no more than 500 killed or wounded all told.
 Of Byng's fleet, the ship which suffered the most damage was Grafton; but she had engaged and disabled several Spanish vessels.
 The necessary repairs of the Royal Navy ships, mostly in the rigging, and those relating to prizes taken, were done over the following days.
 On 18 August Byng received a letter from Captain Walton:

 Sir, We have taken and destroyed all the Spanish ships and vessels which were upon the coast, the number as per margin.

 — Captain George Walton, Canterbury, off Syracuse, August 16, 1718.